zulip/zulip/templates/zerver/help/only-allow-admins-to-create-new-streams-feature.md

 # Only allow admins to create new streams

+{!admin-only.md!}

-If you are a Zulip organization administrator, you can enable a setting that only allows administrators to create new streams in the organization.
+By default, any user can create new streams.
+You can enable a setting that only allows administrators to create new streams in the organization.

 {!go-to-the.md!} [Organization settings](/#administration/organization-settings)